UltraStar-Deluxe/format/spec.md

 The `CREATOR` indicates who created the UltraStar version of a song.
 Values are usually usernames or gamer tags.

+> [!NOTE]
+>
+> Some implementations are known to use an application-specific header `AUTHOR` in place of `CREATOR`.
+The semantics of the `AUTHOR` header are not part of this specification.

 ### 3.28.
 The `PROVIDEDBY` Header

 ```